ionic-team/ionic-site/content/docs/appflow/monitoring/index.md

 #### Automatically adding Source Maps

-New releases of Ionic CLI (3.9.0 and greater) come with a built-in command for syncing Source Maps with Ionic Pro.
+New releases of Ionic CLI (3.9.0 and greater) come with a built-in command for syncing Source Maps with Ionic Appflow.
 This feature requires Ionic 2 or above using `@ionic/app-scripts` 3.1.0 or greater.

 To sync Source Maps, run